Kit Chan: Career

 In 2014, Chan performed in her first leading film role in Jason Lai's Miss J Contemplates Her Choice as the titular Miss J, who offers advice to callers on a radio talk show.
 The film premiered at the Singapore International Film Festival in December.
-In 2014, Chan reportedly underwent a surgical procedure that left her barely able to speak, however she completed her 'Spellbound' concert eventually in 2015 at Star Theatre.
-She also participated in China reality singing contest I Am A Singer where Chinese critic Deng Ke remarked that Kit Chan can't sing.
-She announced her retirement from performing at the National Day Parades in 2015 after making her last NDP performance.
-In 2015, she sang the theme song for Channel 8 Blockbuster The Dream Makers II.
+In the same year, Chan reportedly underwent a surgical procedure that left her barely able to speak, though she eventually completed her "Spellbound" concert in 2015 at the Star Theatre.

+In 2015, Chan competed in the China reality singing contest I Am A Singer.
+Eliminated in the first round, her participation drew mixed reviews, but paved the way for her entry to the China market with her signing to China’s Taihe Music Group.
+She announced her retirement from performing at the National Day Parades after making her last NDP performance.
+In the same year, she also sang the theme song for Channel 8 blockbuster The Dream Makers II.

 In July 2016, she released her first album of original material in 12 years, titled The Edge of Paradise (天堂边缘).
-In September, Chan ended her Spellbound concert tour with a finale at Singapore Indoor Stadium to a 7,000-strong audience.
+In September, Chan ended her "Spellbound" concert tour with a finale at Singapore Indoor Stadium to a 7,000-strong audience.

+IN 2017, Chan returned to acting in Mediacorp Toggle web-series Patisserie Fighting as See Yu Tin.

 In 2018, Chan marked her 25th anniversary as a singer with an acoustic live sessions album in which she also penned the lyrics for the title track “A Time for Everything”.
 She also staged “25 Years On: A Time For Everything” concerts in Singapore and Taipei.

-Chan has published a collection of her English poems, Cork out of my Head, in 2000 in Taiwan, I Write a Page in 2000 in Singapore, and a fiction book (together with her friend, Siew Fern Yong) titled Cathy and Jodie: The Princess and the Flea.

-In 2022, Chan performed in The LKY Musical, where she performed as the late Madam Kwa Geok Choo, the wife of Singapore’s founding Prime Minister Lee Kuan Yew.
+In 2022, Chan performed in The LKY Musical as the late Madam Kwa Geok Choo, the wife of Singapore’s founding Prime Minister Lee Kuan Yew.

+In 2023, Chan celebrated the 30th anniversary of her career with a three-night concert in Singapore titled Little Things.

+In 2024, Chan performed in the musical adaption of Chinese animated film I Am What I Am.

+In 2025, Chan sang the theme song for the TV series Emerald Hill - The Little Nyonya Story, "Echoes Of Petals".
+The song won her and its composer-producer Li Si Song the Best Original Song award at the Star Awards 2026.

+In 2026, Chan held her "Atrium Live Tour" with solo concerts in various cities in China and her first show in Singapore in three years, on 19 September at the Singapore Indoor Stadium.